 Persistent hip pain can negatively affect your life, limiting your ability to walk with a normal gait, go up and down stairs, and sit or sleep comfortably.
 Like other weight-bearing joints, your hips are particularly susceptible to age-related wear-and-tear and degenerative conditions like osteoarthritis.
-At Apex Acupuncture in the Murray Hill and Financial District areas of New York City, our providers uses their expertise to apply innovative acupuncture techniques to relieve chronic hip pain, so you can return to your daily routine.
+At Apex we provide Hip Pain Treatment in the Murray Hill and Financial District areas of New York City, our providers uses their expertise to apply innovative acupuncture techniques to relieve chronic hip pain, so you can return to your daily routine.
 To learn more, call the office or schedule an appointment online today.

 As a complex, weight-bearing joint, hips are prone to developing a variety of injuries, conditions, and structural problems.
 Common causes of hip pain include:

 One of the most frequent reasons for persistent hip pain is osteoarthritis or the wearing down of cartilage between the thigh bone and hip socket.
 This condition, particularly common among older adults and athletes with prior hip injuries, usually triggers hip pain that radiates down the front of your thigh or into the groin.

 Bursitis, or inflammation that affects the outer surface of the hip joint, is another potential cause of hip pain.
 With this condition, you’re more likely to experience hip pain when standing up, walking, or climbing stairs.

 Tendonitis is a common sports injury or overuse injury that occurs when repetitive movement causes the tendons that connect your muscles to your hip joint to break down and become inflamed.

 Stress fractures that affect your hip joint can cause chronic hip pain that worsens over time.
 Osteoporosis can lead to stress fractures within the hip joint, as can high-impact activities that place too much pressure on your hips.